ykumawat/twitter-api-todo-web-071717/README.md

   * Notice that the gem is being required at the top of the `twitter.rb` file with the `require 'twitter'` line.
   * Now that you have your API keys and tokens, the code below will handle your connection to the Twitter API via the client.
 The client handles the authentication aspect of requesting data from the API––it will make the appropriate request for us, depending on what data we want from the API, and, because it already contains our keys and secrets, it will authenticate us with the API.
   * Fill out the methods in the `twitter.rb` to use the approprate Twitter gem methods.
 The Twitter gem includes methods to handle common actions like finding a particular user's followers.
-  * Let's go through one example together: Now that you've configered your client, you'll notice that there is an `attr_accessor` method, `client`.
+  * Let's go through one example together: Now that you've configured your client, you'll notice that there is an `attr_accessor` method, `client`.
 Since, as we discussed, the client handles our authentication with the Twitter API, any subsequent Twitter gem methods will need to be called on `client`.
   * Let's take a look at the example method below:

   ```ruby